bvibber/ogv.js/readme.md

 *Audio output*

-Safari and Chrome support the W3C Web Audio API (with 'webkit' prefix).
+Firefox, Safari and Chrome support the W3C Web Audio API.

-Audio is blacklisted on Safari 6.0 due to a possible bug in the JavaScript VM or JIT compiler -- Vorbis audio *decoding* hangs the CPU unless the debug console is open (which makes things run rreeaallyy ssllooww).
-This may or may not be fixed in the latest builds, but I no longer have Safari 6.0 handy to test.

-Firefox supports Web Audio API in recent versions.

 IE doesn't support Web Audio yet, but does bundle the Flash player.
 A small Flash shim is included here and used as a fallback -- thanks to Maik Merten for hacking some pieces together and getting this working!